nexmo-se/hubspot-integration/README.md

 2. Install dependencies (`npm install`)
 3. Deploy the neru app and copy the URL ending with `serverless.com`

+## Environment variables (`neru.yml`)

+Here you can find an explanation on the variables that you need to define on the `neru.yml` file

 ## Workflows.

 This application creates a custom action that you can use when creating a workflow.
 This means that you can define your own trigger based on your contacts and send an SMS when the trigger action executes.